 Good signal-based messaging:

-“Saw you just joined [Company] as VP of Sales.
-Most new sales leaders we work with spend their first 90 days rebuilding pipeline from scratch.
-We helped 3 VPs in [industry] ramp outbound within their first month using automated prospecting.
-Worth a quick conversation?”
+“Saw you just stepped in as VP of Sales at [Company].
+Most new sales leaders we work with spend their first quarter rebuilding pipeline from scratch.
+We helped three VPs in [industry] stand up outbound inside their first month.
+Worth a short call?”

 “Congratulations on your new position at [Company]!
 I wanted to reach out and introduce our solution…”